 Phase 1: Business Understanding

 The first phase consists of defining the business problem because a well-defined problem statement defines a specific goal and is the key to the success of the project.
-The main goal is to get an understanding of the business problem, the domain of the business problem and the kind of solution business seeks.
+The main goal is to get an understanding of the business problem, the domain of the business problem, and the kind of solution the business seeks.
 For this, the right questions need to be asked as the right questions can help to understand the business problem well.
 It should answer the below questions:

 1. What is the goal of the business?